 The site is an important part of the Sneinton Market Conservation Area and proposals should be sensitively designed to preserve and enhance heritage assets.
+It is anticipated that development would focus on the buildings fronting onto Lower Parliament Street and Bath Street, complementing the regeneration improvements already undertaken to the rest of the site.
 Within an archaeological constraints area, development proposals should consider the potential for archaeology at an early stage.
 Potential for connection to the District Heating System should be explored.
 The site is underlain by a principal aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
 Within Minerals Safeguarding Area but not considered a barrier to development.
 Within AQMA - proposals should aim to improve or ensure no further deterioration in air quality - air quality assessment/dispersion modelling may be required.